 Dear Victor Vakaryuk:

-Thank your for organizing the third round of review of our manuscript BH12397, “Thermal Conductivity Accumulation in Amorphous Materials.”
+Thank your for organizing the third round of review of our manuscript BH12397, “Thermal Conductivity Accumulation in Amorphous Silica and Amorphous Silicon.”

-We are pleased that the Third Referee recommends the publication of our manuscript.
-Our replies to the Third Referee’s additional comments are included in the attached rebuttal.
+We are pleased that the Third Referee recommends publication.
+Our replies to the Third Referee’s comments are included in the attached rebuttal.

 We look forward to your response.